alanhay/spring-data-rest-poc/README.md

 ## Overview

-Sample project to demonstrate some Spring Data functionality.
+Sample project to demonstrate a REST API built using the Spring Data Rest module.
+Exposes a fully featured REST API with having to write controller end-points for boiler-plate operations (GET/POST etc.).

 ```